McOmghall/game-development-coursera-exercises/Own Projects (not coursera)/A Fireball for your Friends/design.md

 ###Combos and Power-ups###

-Each successful attack on an enemy fills up a combo bar in the following manner: (TBD)
+Each attack modifies the Combo bar the following way:

+- Every hit on an enemy adds 1 to the bar
+- Every attack that doesn't hit anything subtracts 2 to the bar
+- Every 10 successful attacks (fails irrelevant here) adds an explosive fireball to your ammo (starting the game with 0)

+The Combo bar works as a point bar that assesses player performance, allowing her to measure her own skill.
+Risk is that the player might fail a lot of attacks early on, giving her a negative score and adding frustration (needs testing).

-For each of the main points of the combo bar you'll receive, randomely with the given probabilty, the following power ups (TBD):
+Every multiple of 20, and randomely with a given probabilty, the following power ups:

+- Temporary homing normal fireballs
+- Temporary piercing normal fireballs (can hit more than once)
+- Add 1 more hit to your health
+- 3x fireball for a long time (can stack with itself)
+- Fireball shield

+A hidden mechanic to be discovered by the player is the possibility to hit incoming fireballs with your own, to make space to move your character.

 ###Enemies and bosses###